 Smoke alarms must be fitted to every floor in rented property.
-Hard wired systems can be fitted or you can buy battery operated detectors for as little as £12.99** each.
+Hard wired systems can be fitted or you can buy battery operated detectors.
 If you intend to let the property furnished make sure the furniture you supply is ‘fire safe’.
 To check look for a ‘Fire Safe’ label, usually sewn or stapled to the item.

 Carbon Monoxide alarms

 Landlords in England are also required to provide smoke alarms on every floor of their property and a carbon monoxide alarm in every room which contains a solid fuel source, such as a wood burner.